 We’ll dig into this more later in the post, but the short answer is no. Mileage reimbursements should be specific and localized to the costs in each mobile worker’s location.
 Looking to learn more about the IRS business mileage rate?
 You can find more information in our comprehensive post.

 There are a number of factors that go into the IRS standard mileage rate decision making process.
-We cover a few of them in our post, What is the Current IRS Mileage Rate?
+We cover many of them in our post, What is the Current IRS Mileage Rate?
 How Does it Impact Your Business?
 At a high level, the costs of fuel, vehicle maintenance, depreciation and insurance are all taken into consideration.
-As to this year’s business mileage rate, while certain factors, like gas and depreciation, appear to be falling, other costs, like the price of insurance new vehicles, are more than making up for that.
+As to the federal mileage rate 2024, while certain factors, like gas and depreciation, appear to be falling, other costs, like the price of insurance new vehicles, are more than making up for that.

 As with any major change, your company has options.
 And not all of them are good ones.
 If your company has been around for at least a few years, chances are you already have a process in place for the 2024 IRS standard mileage rate.
 Does that mean another option is out of the question?
 It shouldn’t.
 Especially if that option might be better for your business.